Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/index.rst

 Using TorBrowser
 -------------------

-TorBrowser is an all-in-one Tor+Firefox solution that will allow you to use your Embassy's .onion URL without any manual configuration, however *all* connections are proxied via Tor, so you will not be able to access your Embassy's .local LAN address with it.  `Using Firefox<#using-firefox>` is recommended over TorBrowser.
+.. caution::  TorBrowser is an all-in-one Tor+Firefox solution that will allow you to use your Embassy's .onion URL without any manual configuration, however *all* connections are proxied via Tor, so you will not be able to access your Embassy's .local LAN address with it.  `Using Firefox <#using-firefox>`_ is recommended over TorBrowser.

 * Linux, Mac, Windows, Android